nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 Please keep in mind, this is for Red Hat based distributions, mainly CentOS 7 and 8.
 Scientific Linux 7 is not supported.

 Also note that it will be recommended that you do things in ansible.
 The RHCE for RHEL 8 will require you to be able to use ansible.
+As such, we will be focusing on RHEL 8.

 Recommendations
 ---------------